Kong/kong/README.md

   This will build and install the `kong` luarock globally.

+3. Delete the `kong.yml` file in the `/etc/kong` folder: `[sudo] rm -rf /etc/kong`

+  This is necessary just in case you have previously installed Kong with a package distribution.

-3. Run `make dev`
+4. Run `make dev`

   This will install development dependencies and create your environment configuration files:

   - `kong_TESTS.yml`
   - `kong_DEVELOPMENT.yml`

-4. Run the tests:
+5. Run the tests:

   ```bash
   make test-all
   ```

-5. Run Kong with the development configuration file:
+6. Run Kong with the development configuration file:

    ```bash
    $ kong start -c kong_DEVELOPMENT.yml